-Omega-3 (n-3) and omega-6 (n-6) are two essential fatty acids that are needed by the body.
+Omega-6 (n-6) and Omega-3 (n-3) are two essential fatty acids that are needed by the body.
 Linoleic Acid (LA) is a type of omega-6 fatty acid which can be found in vegetable oils.
 It is further converted to gamma-linoleic acid and then to arachidonic acid after consumption.

 Omega-6 Foods List

 As discussed earlier, the deficiency of omega-6 is a very rare problem.
-Though the recommended ratio is 1:4, the ratio observed in most diets is 20:1, which is not a good sign of a healthy lifestyle.
-Before we move on to know what health problems can be caused due to high amounts of omega-6, let us first have a quick look at the list of foods high in omega-6 fatty acids.
+Though the suggested ratio is 4:1, the ratio observed in most diets is 1:20, which is not a way of a healthy lifestyle.
+Before we move on to know what health problems can be caused due to high amounts of omega-6, let us have a quick look at the list of foods high in omega-6 fatty acids.

-It is evident from the list above, that both mayonnaise and cooking oils are high in omega-6 fatty acids.
+It is evident from the list, that both mayonnaise and cooking oils are high in omega-6 fatty acids.
 However, these are used in large quantities in foods that people consume these days, specially in the Western countries.
-It is observed that an average American consumes almost ten times more than the required amount of omega-6 that he/she should consume.
-An imbalance between omega-3 and omega-6 fatty acids causes health problems like cardiovascular diseases, cancer, autoimmune diseases and inflammatory diseases.
-This is because eicosanoids obtained from omega-3 fatty acids are anti-inflammatory, while those from omega-6 fatty acids are pro-inflammatory.
-Thus, when the ratio of omega-6 to omega-3 is more than the standard ratio, it leads to inflammation.
-To avoid these health problems, one should cut the consumption of omega-6 fatty acids.
+It is observed that an average American consumes almost 10 times more than the required amount of omega-6 that he/she should consume.